Perth city. Photo by Tom Proudfoot

 For more information contact DBCA Rivers and Estuaries, Statutory Assessments Unit, on 9219 9000 or at rivers.planning@dbca.wa.gov.au.

-If I have a T-Class licence issued under the Conservation and Land Management Act (CALM Act) for activities in the Swan Estuary Marine Park, do I still need a licence/permit under the Swan and Canning Rivers Management Act 2006 (SCRM Act)?
+If I have a T-Class licence issued under the Conservation and Land Management Act (CALM Act) for activities in the Swan Estuary Marine Park, do I still need a permit under the Swan and Canning Rivers Management Act 2006 (SCRM Act)?

-Regulation 17(2)(b) of the Swan and Canning Rivers Management Regulations 2007 states a permit is not required if the commercial act or activity is undertaken in accordance with a licence issued under section 101 of the CALM Act.
+Regulation 17(2)(b) of the Swan and Canning Rivers Management Regulations 2007 states a permit is not required if the commercial act or activity is undertaken in accordance with a licence issued under section 94 of the CALM Act.
 Note, this applies if the approved commercial activity occurs within the Swan Estuary Marine Park only.
-The Swan Estuary Marine Park encompasses Alfred Cove, 200 hectares adjacent to the suburbs of Attadale and Applecross; Pelican Point, a 45 hectare area in Crawley; and Milyu, 95 hectares adjacent to the Como foreshore.

-For example, if a stand-up paddle board operator is only operating in a CALM Act Marine Park and has an approval under the CALM Act to do so, a SCRM Act permit/licence would not be required.
-If a stand-up paddle board operator also wanted to operate from other locations in the Swan Canning Riverpark, outside of the marine park, a licence and permit under the SCRM Act would also be required.
+For example, if a stand-up paddle board operator is only operating in a CALM Act Marine Park and has an approval under the CALM Act to do so, a SCRM Act permit would not be required.
+If a stand-up paddle board operator also wanted to operate from other locations in the Swan Canning Riverpark, outside of the marine park, a permit under the SCRM Act would also be required.

 If you have questions about whether a competitive process may apply to your proposal, please contact DBCA Rivers and Estuaries, Statutory Assessments Unit, on 9219 9000 or at rivers.planning@dbca.wa.gov.au.